 The UK is one of the most nature depleted countries in the world, with species declining at alarming rates from loss of habitat, changes in land use, agricultural practices, and climate change.
 In response to this catastrophic decline, Sheffield declared a Biodiversity Emergency in May 2021 and aims to address this crisis within the city by working with a variety of organisations and partners to the restore nature.

 The creation and enhancement of habitats, together with the implementation of nature-based solutions to issues such as land drainage, will deliver wider environmental, social and economic gains for the city.
 It helps reduce carbon emissions, flooding, pollution and the urban heat island effect, making the city more resilient to the increasing pressures of climate change.
-It also benefits our own health and well-being by creating opportunities for recreation and equal access to nature and the outdoor environment for all, while ensuring any negative impacts on biodiversity are avoided.
+It also benefits our own health and well-being by creating opportunities for recreation, food production and equal access to nature and the outdoor environment for all, while ensuring any negative impacts on biodiversity are avoided.

 Part 1 of the Plan (Policy BG1) identifies the important green and blue infrastructure in the city.
 The policies in this section set out how those important features will be protected and enhanced as part of new development.